hconrad/weightloss/README.md

 The app uses a secure authentication system with the following features:

-- **Admin System**: Only pre-approved admin emails can sign up (configured in `src/lib/config/admins.ts`)
+- **Admin System**: Pre-approved admin emails can sign up as admins (configured in `src/lib/config/admins.ts`)
+  - Admins can create competitions and manage competition allowlists
+  - Non-admin users can only sign up if their email is on at least one competition's allowlist
+- **Competition Allowlists**: Each competition has its own invite-only email list
+  - Users are automatically added as participants when they sign up if on a competition's allowlist
 - **Password Security**: Passwords are hashed using bcrypt with 10 salt rounds
 - **Session Management**: HTTP-only cookies for secure session handling (7-day expiration)
 - **Protected Routes**: Automatic redirection to login page for unauthenticated users

-### Leaderboard & Competition
+### Multiple Competitions & Leaderboards

+Users can participate in multiple competitions simultaneously.
+Each competition has its own:
+- Start and end dates
+- Participant list (managed via competition-specific allowlists)
+- Leaderboard rankings
+- Competition details page

+**Competition-Specific Leaderboards:**

-The app calculates a competitive leaderboard based on BMI improvement:
+The app calculates a competitive leaderboard for each competition based on BMI improvement:

+1. **Date-Filtered Entries**: Only weight entries within the competition's date range are counted
-1. **BMI Calculation**: Uses the formula `(weight in lbs / (height in inches)²) × 703`
+2. **BMI Calculation**: Uses the formula `(weight in lbs / (height in inches)²) × 703`
-2. **Improvement Score**: Calculated as `(First BMI - Latest BMI) + Consistency Bonus`
+3. **Improvement Score**: Calculated as `(First BMI - Latest BMI) + Consistency Bonus`
-3. **Consistency Bonus**: Up to 2 points based on number of entries (0.1 points per entry)
+4. **Consistency Bonus**: Up to 2 points based on number of entries (0.1 points per entry)
-4. **Qualification**: Users need at least 2 weight entries to appear on the leaderboard
+5. **Qualification**: Users need at least 2 weight entries within the competition period to appear
-5. **Rankings**: Top 5 users displayed with trophies for top 3 (Gold, Silver, Bronze)
+6. **Rankings**: Participants displayed with trophies for top 3 (🥇 Gold, 🥈 Silver, 🥉 Bronze)

 The leaderboard shows:
-- User's first and latest BMI
+- User's first and latest BMI (within competition dates)
 - BMI improvement (positive numbers = weight loss)
-- Number of weight entries
+- Number of weight entries during competition
 - Overall improvement score with ranking

-### Interactive Trend Visualization
+**Shared Weight Entries:**
+Weight entries are attached to users, not competitions.
+If you log weight at 180 lbs on January 1st, that entry counts for ALL competitions you're in that span that date.

+### Multi-Player Progress Tracker

-The app includes a D3-powered trend chart to visualize progress over time:
+The app includes a D3-powered multi-player trend chart that displays all competition participants' progress on a single visualization:

-- **Dual-Axis Chart**: Simultaneously displays weight (pounds) and BMI on the same timeline
+- **Multi-Player Lines**: Each participant gets a unique colored line (8-color neon palette)
+- **Competition Context**: Shows all participants in the current competition
-- **Weight Line**: Solid neon magenta line showing weight progression
+- **Weight Tracking**: Displays weight (pounds) progression over time for all players
-- **BMI Line**: Dashed neon green line tracking BMI changes
+- **Color-Coded Legend**: Shows each player's name with their latest weight and assigned color
-- **Smart Scaling**: Automatically adjusts Y-axis ranges based on your data
+- **Smart Scaling**: Automatically adjusts Y-axis ranges based on all participants' data
 - **Smooth Curves**: Uses monotone interpolation for cleaner visualization
-- **Data Points**: Interactive points marking each logged entry
+- **Data Points**: Interactive points marking each logged entry for every player
-- **Retro Styling**: Glowing effects, arcade fonts, and neon colors matching the overall theme
+- **Retro Styling**: Glowing line effects, arcade fonts, and neon colors matching the overall theme
-- **Minimum Requirement**: Requires at least 2 weight entries to display (shows "INSUFFICIENT DATA" message otherwise)
+- **Minimum Requirement**: Players need at least 2 weight entries to appear on the chart

-The chart helps you visualize your weight loss journey at a glance, making it easy to spot trends and track progress toward your goals.
+The multi-player chart makes it easy to compare progress across all participants at a glance, fostering friendly competition and motivation.

 ### Retro Arcade Styling